BlockfreieOrg/kat_tutorial/README.md

 # * - sequential composition

-Typically when a transaction is recieved it is verified.
-First the transfer amount must be postive and the sender and the reciever must exists
+Typically when a transaction is received, it is verified.
+First, it checks the transfer amount is positive and then verify that the sender and the receiver exist.

 ```math
 VerifyTransaction = PositiveTransfer * SenderExists * RecieverExists